 Fear of miracles – The angle said to the women who believed in

-Jesus, “Do not be afraid,” not addressing the soldiers at all, meaning
+Jesus, “Do not be afraid,” not addressing the soldiers, for

-they should be afraid.
-They were close in proximity to the guards, but were
+they had reason to be afraid.
+The women were close in proximity to the empty

 distant in their unbelief.
 People who do not believe in Jesus are afraid of Him,

-and they should be, until they repent of their unbelief and commit their lives
+and they should be, unless they repent and commit their lives

 (147g) Witness >>